Bowen999/lipid-plus-docs/TUTORIAL.md

 #### What It Does

 1. Converts CSV to MGF format
-2. Uses MsBuddy to predict molecular formulas
+2. Uses [MsBuddy](https://github.com/Philipbear/msbuddy) to predict molecular formulas
-3. Applies class-specific rules for lipid formulas
+3. Applies class-specific rules for re-rank formulas
-4. Generates top 5 formula candidates
+4. Generates formula candidates

 #### Output Files